Lucia Javorcekova Plays With A Sheer Cover-Up While In A Racy Knit Bikini

-Social media star Lucia Javorcekova stunned her 1.9 million Instagram followers after posting a photo where she stunned in a racy knit bikini.
+Social media star Lucia Javorcekova stunned her 1.9 million Instagram followers after posting a photo in which she stunned in a racy knit bikini.

-The top was a classic triangle silhouette with a deep plunging neckline that showed off the Slovakian model’s collarbone and décolletage.
+The top was a classic triangle silhouette with a deep plunging neckline that showed off the Slovakian model's collarbone and décolletage.
 Thin straps tied behind her neck to form a classic halter silhouette.
 The fabric was a knit material that gave the look a beachy and bohemian vibe.
-The material was a bright white color that both added to the bright lightness of the picture and highlighted Lucia’s dark bronzed skin.
+The material was a bright white color that highlighted Lucia's dark bronzed skin.
 A seam ran along the center of the cups where the two sides of the crochet fabric met.
-There was also a slight scalloped detail around the top edge as well as a lace-like trim at the bottom hem.
+There was also a slight scalloped detail around the top edge, as well as a lace-like trim at the bottom hem.

 Lucia completed the look with a pair of brief-style bottoms.
-They were a high-rise silhouette with sides that were pulled up to just below her waist.
+They were a high-rise silhouette with sides that pulled up to just below her waist.
 Along the hem was a ruffle detail that added a sweet and feminine touch to the otherwise racy look.

 Lucia also sported a cover-up skirt with a waistband that tied around her midriff and accentuated her hourglass figure.
 The fabric of the coverup was sheer, leaving nothing of the model's legs and hips to the imagination.